BrightstarDB/BrightstarDB/doc/src/BrightstarDB_Under_Mono.rst

 using NuGet under mono in the `NuGet FAQ <http://docs.nuget.org/docs/start-here/nuget-faq>`_.

-The .NET 4.0 version of BrightstarDB should work correctly under the latest version of Mono (3.2.4 at the time of writing).
-It will probably not work under older versions of Mono.
+The .NET 4.0 version of BrightstarDB should work correctly under the latest version of Mono (3.12.1 at the time of writing).
+It will probably not work under versions of Mono older than 3.2.4.

 .. _mono_build: